Lorazepam – Weight Gain & Other Side Effects

 - Menstrual irregularities

-Less frequently reported side effects like weight gain or depression should be noted and reported to your doctor immediately.
+Less common effects like weight gain or depression should be shared with a doctor.

 - Panic or anxiety attacks

 - Muscle spasms